Zekfad/BitByte/ReadMe.md

 console.log(myByte.toString()); // 11001000
 ```

-Also you can pass Booleans:
+You can also pass in Booleans:

 ```js
 const myByte = new BitByte([ true, true, false, false, true, false, false, false]);